School of Public Policy Senior Fellows

 Puzder is a frequent lecturer on economics and politics for various groups and associations as well as at colleges and universities.
 In addition to serving as a senior fellow at the Pepperdine School of Public Policy, he is a director at The Job Creators Network and on the Advisory Board at Prager University.
 Puzder is a prolific author, contributor and thought leader on economic and legal issues in top tier media outlets such as The Washington Post, The Wall Street Journal, Fox News Opinion and CNBC, among others.
 In 2010, he co-authored the book titled Job Creation: How It Really Works and Why Government Doesn't Understand It.
 His second book, The Capitalist Comeback: The Trump Boom and the Left's Plot to Stop It, came out in April 2018.

-Elizabeth Spalding is an associate professor of government at Claremont McKenna College.
+Elizabeth Spalding is vice chairman of the Victims of Communism Memorial Foundation’s (VOC) Board of Trustees and is a core faculty member in VOC’s National Seminar for Middle and High School Educators.
 She is the author of The First Cold Warrior: Harry Truman, Containment, and the Remaking of Liberal Internationalism and the co-author of A Brief History of the Cold War.
 She has contributed to several volumes on the presidency and US foreign policy, and her articles have been published in Orbis, The Wilson Quarterly, and The American Mind.
-Spalding also serves on the Board of Trustees of the Victims of Communism Memorial Foundation in Washington, DC and is on the advisory council for the Pepperdine School of Public Policy American Project.
+Spalding also serves on the Board of Trustees of the Victims of Communism Memorial Foundation in Washington, DC, and is on the advisory council for the Pepperdine School of Public Policy American Project.
+Spalding also teaches in SPP's DC Policy Scholars program.

 Past Senior Fellows